-A student who received a No Pass "NP" in a course and will re-take the course the next time it is offered on the curriculum calendar may audit the previously successfully passed courses to refresh the student's knowledge with prior written approval from the Dean or Associate Dean of Academic and Student Affairs.
+A student who received a No Pass "NP" in a course and will re-take the course the next time it is offered on the curriculum calendar may audit the previously successfully passed courses to refresh the student's knowledge with prior written approval from the Dean or Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students).
 The student must notify the College of Nursing that the student wishes to audit no later than the first day of the course.